Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: System Model

-Furthermore, propagation losses within each waveguide are modeled leveraging a power-ratio vector for each waveguide, $\textbf{p}_n \in \mathbb{R}^{M \times 1}$, whose entries $\sqrt{p_{n,m}}, \forall n,m$, represent the amplitude-scaling factor applied to the corresponding PA.
-The transmit power-ratio $p_{n,m}$ is subjected to a maximum value accounting for waveguide propagation loss, denoted by $p^{\max}_{n,m}$, such that the power constraint $p_{n,m} \leq p^{\max}_{n,m}$ holds $\forall n, m$, as shown in~\eqref{eq:power}.
-Consequently, the introduced model inherently captures critical, non-trivial trade-offs between waveguide propagation losses, the wireless path losses from PAs to users, and power allocation among the PAs.
-These comprehensive considerations significantly enhance the practical relevance and effectiveness of subsequent resource allocation optimization.
+Furthermore, propagation losses within each waveguide are modeled leveraging a power-ratio vector for each waveguide, $\textbf{p}_n \in \mathbb{R}^{M \times 1}$, whose entries $\sqrt{p_{n,m}}, \forall n,m$, represent the amplitude-scaling factor applied to the corresponding PA, such that the power constraint $p_{n,m} \leq p^{\max}_{n,m}$ holds as shown in~\eqref{eq:power}.
+Consequently, the introduced model inherently captures critical trade-offs among waveguide propagation losses, wireless path losses, and power allocation among the PAs, thereby significantly enhancing the practical relevance and effectiveness of subsequent resource allocation optimization.